botbot-priv/botbot-priv.github.io/content/posts/On-Prioritisation.md

 draft: false
 comments: true
 ---
-Projects would be quicker, cheaper & delivered more efficiently stakeholders were willing to effectively prioritise.
+Projects would be quicker, cheaper & delivered more efficiently if stakeholders were willing to effectively prioritise.
-Mental load from your employees would be drastically reduced.
-Everyone would be happier.
+Mental load of employees would be drastically reduced.

 It's a win-win-win-win.